 We found 22 Squamish trails that are well worth the effort during our very enjoyable month spent in this beautiful coastal city.

-While we have not personally hiked every one of the many Squamish hiking trails (that would take years), we did experience most of the highlight hikes and managed to cover a pretty good range, from easy to scenic to unique.
+While we have not personally hiked every Squamish hiking trail (that would take years), we did experience most of the highlight Squamish hikes and managed to cover a pretty good range, from easy to scenic to unique.

-Many of these hikes are outside of Squamish but all are within an hour’s drive, our very subjective distance limit as to what we consider “close”.
+Most of these Squamish hikes are outside the city but all are within an hour’s drive, our very subjective distance limit as to what we consider “close”.

 Distance / Approx. hiking time / Elevation gain